• Integrations

 This is where Bitfinex looks very different from a Coinbase or a Kraken.
 Bitfinex is not authorised or registered by the FCA, and it appears on the FCA's warning list of firms believed to be promoting financial services to UK consumers without permission.
 A warning-list entry is the FCA flagging a firm to the public, not a sign of UK oversight.

 From a UK perspective Bitfinex is an unregulated platform, with the limited consumer protections that implies.
-UK retail customers are also generally unable to access Bitfinex's leveraged derivatives, reflecting the FCA's ban on the sale of crypto derivatives and exchange-traded notes to retail consumers.
+Bitfinex has also restricted UK retail access directly: since 10 January 2024 it has blocked new deposits and exchange orders for restricted UK retail customers, and from 14 February 2024 it disabled Staking, Lending Pro, Funding, Borrow and Securities for them.
+Only certified high-net-worth or professional investors under FPO exemptions retain full access, so for UK retail readers, funding-wallet and lending income is typically historic activity.
+This sits alongside the FCA's retail ban on crypto derivatives, which remains in place, although the FCA reopened retail access to crypto exchange-traded notes from 8 October 2025.
 None of this changes your tax position.
 Whether or not an exchange is regulated here, you are responsible for declaring your gains and income to HMRC, and an offshore venue outside UK regulation does not put your activity beyond reach.

 Why has HMRC been sending nudge letters about crypto?